morrownr/USB-WiFi/The_Short_List.md

-2021-08-01
+2021-08-02

 The Short List - Superstar USB WiFi Adapters for Linux

 Note: This list is subject to change as new information becomes available.
-If you think that an adapter on this list should not be on this list, please let me know.
-If you have an adapter that you think should be on this list, please use Issues to let me know.
+If you have an adapter that you think should be on this list but is not or you see an adapter that you think should not be on the list but is, please use Issues to let me know.

 -----